Powermate PM4500DF - 3600/4500W Dual Fuel Generator

 Power & Run Time

-The dual-fuel technology of the Powermate PM4500DF allows for an output of 120V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 3,600W and a starting wattage of 4,500W.
-If propane-powered, it gives 3,240 rated watts and 4,180 starting watts.
+Delivering 120V, the Powermate PM4500DF is enhanced by dual-fuel technology, providing power and versatility.
+Running on gasoline, it boasts a running wattage of 3,600W and a starting wattage of 4,500W.
+Alternatively, when propane-powered, it delivers 3,240 running watts and 4,180 starting watts.

-The PM4500DF, with a fuel capacity of 5 gallons, reaches a run time of around 10.5 hours at 50% load utilizing gasoline (fuel consumption around 0.48 GPH).
-Alternatively, it can reach a run time of around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH) with propane.
+Concerning its running time, the PM4500DF, featuring a 5 gallons fuel tank, can continuously run for around 10.5 hours at 50% load with a full gasoline tank (consuming fuel at approximately 0.48 gallons per hour).
+Alternatively, when utilizing propane, it offers around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH) of runtime.

 Outlets